 How to Read a Bar Chart

-- Open - The open is the first price traded during the bar, and is indicated by the horizontal foot on the left side of the bar.
+The open is the first price traded during the bar and is indicated by the horizontal foot on the left side of the bar.

-- High - The high is the highest price traded during the bar, and is indicated by the top of the vertical bar.
+The high is the highest price traded during the bar and is indicated by the top of the vertical bar.

-- Low - The low is the lowest price traded during the bar, and is indicated by the bottom of the vertical bar.
+The low is the lowest price traded during the bar and is indicated by the bottom of the vertical bar.

-- Close - The close is the last price traded during the bar, and is indicated by the horizontal foot on the right side of the bar.
+The close is the last price traded during the bar and is indicated by the horizontal foot on the right side of the bar.

-- Direction - The direction the price has moved during the bar is indicated by the locations of the opening and closing feet.
-If the closing foot is above the opening foot then the price made upward progress during the bar.
-If the closing foot is below the opening foot then the price made downward progress during the bar.
-In the example chart, the upward bars are colored green and the downward bars are colored red.
+The direction the price has moved during the bar is indicated by the locations of the opening and closing feet.
+If the closing foot is above the opening foot, then the price made upward progress during the bar.
+If the closing foot is below the opening foot, then the price made downward progress during the bar.

-A bar chart also typically includes volume (how many shares, forex lots or futures contracts are changing hands on each bar), therefore, it is also recommended you understand buying and selling volume when reading a bar chart.
+A bar chart can also typically include volume—for example, how many shares, forex lots, or futures contracts are changing hands on each bar.
+Therefore, it is also recommended that you understand buying and selling volume when reading a bar chart.